smatts/oer-tutorial-jupyter-book/02_step_by_step.md

 > The place where you will put your OER is called a `repository`.
 You can think of it as a project where all your files are located.

-Once you are logged into GitHub, go to the [TIB Hannover markdown documents template repository](https://github.com/TIBHannover/markdown-documents-template) and click on "Use this template" -> "Create a new repository".
+Once you are logged into GitHub, go to the [Jupyter OER Template](https://github.com/smatts/jupyter-oer-template/tree/main) and click on "Use this template" -> "Create a new repository".

 ![Create repository](_static/img/create-repository.png)